If you’re confused as to the difference between PAL and NTSC, this post will quickly answer the question: PAL vs NTSC – which is better?

 Does NTSC vs PAL Matter Today?

-In this days of digital television where analog video takes a back seat, the difference between them is very much less pronounced.
+In these days of digital television, analog video takes a back seat.
+The difference between NTSC and PAL is less pronounced.

 The main difference is in the refresh rates between the two systems.

-When we talk about HDTVs, PAL offers a refresh rate of 25 times a second.
-NTSC, as you would have guessed, 30 times a second.
+When we talk about HDTVs, PAL offers a refresh rate of 50Hz.
+NTSC, as you would have guessed, 60Hz.